Holiday Air Fried Whole Turkey with Gravy

 - While the turkey rests, make the gravy.
 Remove the lower rack from the air fryer.
 Leaving the turkey juices and broth in the air fryer, skim the chunks from the drippings and broth.

 - Place flour in a medium bowl.
 Ladle in about 1 cup of the drippings and broth into the flour and whisk until smooth.
-Pour the flour mixture into the air fryer basket with the remaining drippings and broth.
+Pour the flour mixture into the air fryer with the remaining drippings and broth.
 Whisk until smooth.

 - Place the air fryer lid back on and Air Fry at 400°F for 10 minutes or until thickened, whisking a couple times while cooking.